Start your year with a mystery...

 A Note to Our Patrons:

 There's something for everyone at the Finch Memorial Library.
-There are over 12,000 books for all ages on the shelves, plus videos, periodicals, fax service, computers with Internet access for public use, cake pans, and interlibrary loans.
+There are over 12,000 books for all ages on the shelves, plus videos, periodicals, computers with Internet access for public use, cake pans, and interlibrary loans.

 Public Library Works with School Library